Charting A Sustainable Path for

-This Toolkit for Implementing Systematic Changes Towards Equitable Representation in Media Companies is meant is to equip those with power and decision-making authority within food and beverage media to remedy imbalanced systems of power and representation within their organization.
+This Toolkit for Implementing Systematic Changes Towards Equitable Representation in Media Companies equips those in decision-making roles with proven strategies to remedy imbalanced systems of power and representation within their organization.

-While we use food media as the case study for this toolkit, these learnings apply to media organizations at large, regardless of industry focus.
+While we use food media as the case study for this toolkit, these learnings apply to media organizations at large.

 This toolkit builds off of the learnings of our Toolkit for Recognizing, Disrupting, and Preventing Tokenism in Media.

-If you want a downloadable PDF of this document, please enter your email and we'll send it directly to your inbox.
+For a PDF of this toolkit, please enter your email & we'll send it directly to your inbox.

 Table of Contents

 Diversity: Attracting & Representing Marginalized Talent

 Media is not incentivized to build relationships with BIPOC freelancers

 Equity: Restructuring Power and Access

 Analytics privilege the past, rather than a new generation of BIPOC talent